 This low calorie, veggie quesadilla is everything you love about the higher calorie version but way better for you.
 It’s cheesy, crispy, and loaded with healthy vegetables.
-The entire veggie quesadilla, including half an avocado and a couple tablespoons of sour cream is around 500 calories.
+The entire veggie quesadilla, including half an avocado and a couple tablespoons of sour cream is under 500 calories.

 What makes this Quesadilla Low Calorie?